google/framework-for-osdu/osdu-r2/os-delivery/README.md

 ## API

-The OSDU R2 Delivery API includes the following three methods:
+The Delivery service's API includes the following three methods in the OSDU R2 Prototype:

 * `/getLocation`, external
 * `/getFileLocation`, internal